xytis/GURPS/Campaigns/Ravnica/08_prep.md

 Oathkeeper Emporium is busting full tonight.
 First fights of Orzhov tournament are taking place.

-Third victim fell dead to the wet assasin.
+Third victim fell dead to the wet assassin.
 A courier boy from Izmeri library.
 His name or connection to other two victims is unknown.
 [PLOT HOOK: First victim was an Dimir infiltrator in Izzet.
 Assassin was sent by Bertan] Azorius issued open bounty on the "Wet slayer of Blistercoils".
 Current bounty is 15